 What is Sentimental Clutter

-Sentimental clutter can be any item that is no longer useful but you keep because you’ve formed an emotional attachment to it.
+Sentimental clutter can be any item that’s no longer useful but you keep around because you’ve formed an emotional attachment to it.
 It can also be an excessive amount or collection of similar things.

 Any physical item that creates negative feelings, causes you distress or feels like a burden can be considered sentimental clutter.